 Currently, the maximum bid of a preemptible instance is the price of a Pay-As-You-Go instance of the same configuration.
-When creating a preemptible instance, you can set a price according to the market price history, business features, and the estimated future price fluctuation.
-When the market price is lower than or equal to your bid, and the resource stock is sufficient, the instance continues to run.
-If your estimated quote is accurate, you can hold the instance after the one hour guaranteed duration.
-Otherwise, your instance can get automatically released at any time.
+When creating a preemptible instance, you can set a price according to the displayed price range, business features, and the estimated future price fluctuation.
+When the market price is lower than or equal to your bid, and the resource stock is sufficient, the instance can be created.
+If your bid takes into account the estimated future price fluctuation, you can hold the instance even after the one-hour guaranteed duration.
+Otherwise, your instance may be automatically released at any time after that duration.